• What is Copywriting?

 By Nicki Krawczyk 2 Comments

-First and foremost, the most important thing to remember when you’re learning is that it’s supposed to be hard.
+First, the most important thing to remember when you’re learning is that it’s supposed to be hard.
 You’re learning a brand new career!
 Slicing into people’s skulls does not come easily to brain surgeons when they’re first learning, building houses does not come easily to contractors when they’re first learning, and copywriting will not come easily to you when you’re first learning.
 Not only is that okay, that’s how it’s supposed to be.

 That said, though, you know that eventually you’ll get better.
 And you want to get better faster.
 You want the secret to success.
 Ready for it?